By Rick Steves

 - 7 days, add: Bern and Lake Geneva area, connecting with Golden Pass scenic rail journey

-- 10 days, add: Zermatt and Appenzell, linking with Glacier Express train
+- 10 days, add: Zermatt and Appenzell, linking them with the Glacier Express train

 - 14 days, add: Lugano and Pontresina area, connecting with Bernina Express and William Tell Express train rides